hetianyi/godfs/README.md

 cd godfs/docker
 docker build -t godfs .
 ```
+It is highly recommended to use docker to run godfs.

-You can also pull docker image from docker hub:
+You can pull the docker image from [docker hub](https://hub.docker.com/r/hehety/godfs/):
 ```javascript
 docker pull hehety/godfs
 ```